 Function Codes describe the activities for which a service or material is acquired.
-For the purpose of preparing budgets for grants received from the Division of Adult Education, the Function Code categories detailed in Chart of Accounts have been redefined, within the parameters of the Manual of Accounting (click on Accounting Information), to reflect true costs associated with the operation of an adult education program.
+For the purpose of preparing budgets for grants received from the Division of Adult Education, the Function Code categories detailed in the Chart of Accounts have been redefined, within the parameters of the Manual of Accounting, to reflect true costs associated with the operation of an adult education program.